rbrabson/behave/README.md

 #### Decorator Nodes

 - **Retry**: Retries its child until it succeeds, ignoring all failures.
 Returns Success when child succeeds, Running while retrying.
-- **Repeat**: Executes its child a specific number of times before returning the child's last result.
-Returns Running until MaxCount is reached.
+- **Repeat**: Repeats its child node until the child returns Failure.
+Returns Running while the child returns Success or Running, and returns Failure when the child fails.
+Useful for tasks that should continue until a failure occurs.
 - **RepeatN**: Executes its child a specific number of times before returning the child's last result.
 Returns Running until MaxCount is reached.
 Useful for controlled repetition.
 See example below.
 - **Forever**: Runs its child forever, always returning Running and ignoring the child's status.
 Useful for infinite loops or background tasks.
 - **WhileSuccess**: Returns Running as long as its child is either Running or Success, and returns Failure otherwise.
 Useful for creating loops.